sparameswaran/service-registry-broker/README.md

 ```
 # Delete a service
 curl -v -u testuser:testuser http://test-service-registry.xyz.com/services/test-service -X DELETE
+Caution: Attempt to delete a service currently in use can lead to violation of integrity constraints.

 # Delete a plan
 # This wont delete the underlying credential as it may be in use...
 curl -v -u testuser:testuser http://test-service-registry.xyz.com/services/test-service/plans/test-plan -X DELETE
+Caution: Attempt to delete a plan currently in use can lead to violation of integrity constraints.

 # Delete credential associated with a plan
 curl -v -u testuser:testuser http://test-service-registry.xyz.com/services/test-service/plans/test-plan/creds  -X DELETE